EnderBro123/Enders-Marios-Modpacks/README.md

 **Useful Pages**

 * Use our Issues section for bug reports and suggestions.
-* Use our Projects Section for keeping track of unfixed issues.
+* Use our Projects section for keeping track of issues.
-* Use the Discussions tab for chatting and sharing ideas about my projects.
-Please make sure to read the pinned discussion.
+* Use our Discussions tab for chatting and sharing ideas about my projects.
+Please read the pinned discussion.